Jyutt/HKIME/README.md

 Progress is documented in the Jupyter Notebooks located under the directory `notebooks`.

-Our latest milestone is a simple bi-gram based statistical language model with no smoothing from a corpus made from scraping Cantonsee Wikipedia.
+Our latest milestone is a simple bi-gram based statistical language model with no smoothing from a corpus made from scraping Cantonese Wikipedia.
 We are currently working on training a NN-based language model.

 Relevant papers and sources that have tremendously aided our progress are in